meisam-wiki/telescreen/README.md

 ### Adding slides
 You can add slides by either putting images/webpages in the working directory, creating a .txt file with each URL in a newline, or adding the URLs to a Wikipedia page by the whitelisted user accounts.
 (URLS are allowed to start with “*”)
-The contents of the Wikipedia page will be put in “wikipedia_listfile.txt” file in the working directory.
+The contents of the Wikipedia page will be automatically put into the “wikipedia_listfile.txt” file in the working directory and parsed from there.

 ### Execution
 ```sh